Are operators liable if there's an assault caused by another patron at a hotel?

-- The relative numbers and distribution of security personnel compared to the number of patrons on the premises was inadequate.
+- The relative numbers and distribution of security personnel compared to the number of patrons on the premises were inadequate.

-- Te period during which the altercation had been building before the assault occurring was of sufficient duration that a flexible system of surveillance would have detected and prevented the assault.
+- The period during which the altercation had been built before the assault occurred was of sufficient duration that a flexible system of surveillance would have detected and prevented the assault.
 (An hotel is not liable for an assault which occurs without any warning whatsoever).

 - The assailant was previously unruly, violent or exhibiting signs of intoxication such that a reasonable system of management would have ensured that he or she was ejected from the premises before the assault.

-If you are not sure if your compensation claim is worthwhile, contact our Public Liability Lawyers that specialises in Hotel Injury Claims.
+If you are not sure if your compensation claim is worthwhile, contact our Public Liability Lawyers, that specialise in Hotel Injury Claims.

 We will help also assess your needs and eligibility for our no-win no-fee service.